MislavJaksic/Real-Estate-Valuator/DatasetSource/README.md

 ### File

-File is where all dataset files will be stored.
+File is where all dataset files are stored.
 Files with different extensions have different ways of organising data within the file.

 ### DatasetLoader

-DatasetLoader is responsible for implementing functions which load data from a specified source, prepare it for insertion into a Pandas DataFrame and load it into Pandas DataFrame.
+Responsibilities: .Load() queries different data sources and loads data into a pandas DataFrame.
+The class loads data from different sources, formats data and loads it into a pandas DataFrame.

+The class hides implementation details by only exposing a single .Load() method that then searches through different data sources.